MustafaAhmed313/MustafaAhmed313/README.md

 <div>
     <p>
         Hi, I'm Mustafa Ahmed.<br>
-        I'm passionate back-end developer and i love learning more about advanced programming concepts.<br>
+        I'm a passionate back-end developer and i love learning more about advanced programming concepts.<br>
         Recently, i am writing some documentations about mern stack and i can help in content writing about programming.
     </p>
     <li>🎓 I'm a Semi Senior Computer Science student.</li>